 - 1998 B.A., Philosophy, Magna Cum Laude, Grove City College

-- Empire and Agency: The Periphery in the Neo-Assyrian Empire.
+- Imperial Peripheries in the Neo-Assyrian Period.
 Edited with Virginia Rimmer Herrmann. (under contract with the University Press of Colorado).

 - The Ammonites: Elites, Empires, and Sociopolitical Change (1000–500 BCE).
 Library of Hebrew Bible/Old Testament Studies 585.
 London: Bloomsbury T & T Clark, 2014.